Since war came to the West on September 11, 2001, only a handful of Ephs have read these words. Are you among them?

 I am WILLIAMS.

 This 1926 eulogy, written by Professor of Rhetoric Carroll Lewis Maxey, comes from page 136 of Williams College in the World War, a beautifully arranged remembrance of those Ephs who served in freedom’s cause during the Great War.
 To Williams students today, World War I is as far away as the War of 1812 was to the generation that Professor Maxey sought to inspire.
 What will the great-grandchildren of today’s Ephs think of us?
 What will they remember and what will they forget?

-1st Lt Nate Krissoff ’03, USMC died a year ago yesterday.
-Since that time, we have maintained a link at the upper right to our collection of related posts, as sad and inspiring as anything you will ever read at EphBlog.
-Yet, tomorrow, that link comes down.
+1st Lt Nate Krissoff ’03, USMC died nine years ago today.
+For the first year after his death, we maintained a link at the upper right to our collection of related posts, as sad and inspiring as anything you will ever read at EphBlog.
+Yet that link came down.
 Time leaves behind the bravest of our Williams warriors and Nate’s sacrifice now passes from News to History, joining the roll call of honored heroes back to Colonel Ephraim Williams, who died in battle during the Bloody Morning Scout on September 8, 1755.